 The Future of CGI

 Aside from being a great thing for the actors, StageCraft, above all, makes everyone’s job easier.
-Using a 270-degree area made of LED screens, the environment for the shot (CGI or real) is displayed onto the screen as the cameras are rolling.
-Combined with lighting and props on the set itself, the Volume uses its LED screens to create the scene as if the actors were really there, be it a desert landscape or icey tundra.
-The result is a realistic looking scene that is all done in-camera, on-set, in real time.
+Using a 270-degree area made of LED screens, the environment for the shot (CGI or real) is displayed on the screen as the cameras are rolling.
+Combined with lighting and props on the set itself to create the scene as if the actors were there, be it a desert landscape or icy tundra.
+The result is a realistic-looking scene that is all done in camera, on set, and in real time.

 It’s still a bit early, but StageCraft is already making waves and wowing everyone, including those using it.
-Not everyone has access to StageCraft, of course, as it is still primarily being used for The Mandalorian.
-But it is a safe bet that this technology will find its way into more projects soon, at least within Lucasfilm.
+Not everyone has access to StageCraft, of course, but it is a safe bet that this technology will find its way into more projects soon, at least within Lucasfilm.

 UP NEXT